SmartAlpha

 • Axillary Vein

-The superficial cervical plexus nerve block results in anesthesia of the skin of the anterolateral neck and the ante-auricular and retro-auricular areas, as well as the skin, overlying and immediately inferior to the clavicle on the chest wall.
+The cervical plexus nerve block results in anesthesia of the skin of the anterolateral neck and the ante-auricular and retro-auricular areas, as well as the skin, overlying and immediately inferior to the clavicle on the chest wall.
 Superficial block anatomy landmarks are as follows:

 • Carotid Artery